AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 ## Analysis Usage

 The `follow_packet` and `wait_ibc` function were coded for scripting usage in mind.
 They allow to await and repeatedly query Cosmos SDK Nodes until the cycle is complete.
 However, it is also possible to inspect past transactions using those tools.
-Using the `DaemonInterchainEnv::wait_ibc_from_txhash` function, one can inspect the history of packets linked to a transaction from a transaction hash only.
+Using the `DaemonInterchain::wait_ibc_from_txhash` function, one can inspect the history of packets linked to a transaction from a transaction hash only.
 This enables all kinds of analysis usage, here are some:

 - Relayer activity
 - Analysis of past transactions for fund recovery